momustafam/Case-Study-Projects/Data-Science/Automatidata/README.md

 - The analyzing stage is where we will collect, prepare, and analyze all of the data for your project.
 - The construction stage is where we will build models that will allow us access to hidden relationships locked within data.
 - The execution stage is where we will present the findings of our analysis, receive feedback, and make revisions as necessary.

-### The extracted tasks are:
--	Establish structure for project workflow
--	Write a project proposal
--	Compile summary information about the data
--	Begin exploring the data
--	Data exploration and cleaning
--	Visualization building
--	Compute descriptive statistics
--	Conduct hypothesis testing
--	Build a regression model
--	Evaluate the model
--	Communicate final insights with stakeholders

 <a id="understand_the_data"></a>